imhmede/imhmede.github.io/index.md

 ---

 <!-- # Dr. Essa Imhmed -->
 Essa Imhmed is a tenure-track assistant professor of Computer Science at Eastern New Mexico University.
 His research interests include memory system performance and fostering software engineering practices in computer science education.
-He leads the Software Engineering and Performance Optimization Lab, focusing on developing data management and replacement techniques for a novel Scratchpad memory design.
+He leads the Software Engineering and Performance Optimization Lab, focusing on developing efficient data management techniques for a novel Scratchpad memory design.
 Dr. Imhmed and his group also investigate teaching methods and assessment techniques aimed at enhancing student coding experiences and improving the efficiency of code evaluation.

 ---